 Alan N. MacGibbon is Vice-Chair of Osler, Hoskin & Harcourt, LLP.
 Previously he was the Global Managing Director, Quality, Strategy and Communications for Deloitte Touche Tohmatsu Limited from June 2011 to September 2013.
 He was also the Managing Partner and Chief Executive of Deloitte LLP (Canada) from 2004 to June 2012, and Senior Counsel to Deloitte LLP (Canada) from June 2012 to December 2013.
-Mr. MacGibbon holds an undergraduate degree in business administration and an honorary doctorate degree from the University of New Brunswick.
+Mr. MacGibbon is a member of the audit committee of the board of CAE, Inc. Mr. MacGibbon holds an undergraduate degree in business administration and an honorary doctorate degree from the University of New Brunswick.
 He is a Chartered Professional Accountant, a Chartered Accountant, and a Fellow of the Chartered Professional Accountants Ontario.
 Mr. MacGibbon is one of the Bank's Audit Committee financial experts.

 Karen E. Maidment is a Corporate Director and former Chief Financial and Administrative Officer of BMO Financial Group.
-Ms. Maidment is the chair of the audit and risk committee of the board of TransAlta Corporation and a member of the audit and risk committee of the board of TD Ameritrade.
+Ms. Maidment is the chair of the audit committee and a member of the risk committee of the board of TD Ameritrade.
 She holds an undergraduate degree in commerce from McMaster University, is a Chartered Professional Accountant, a Chartered Accountant, and a Fellow of the Chartered Professional Accountants Ontario.
 Ms. Maidment is one of the Bank's Audit Committee financial experts.